awsdocs/amazon-ec2-user-guide/doc_source/ebs-copy-snapshot.md

 With Amazon EBS, you can create point\-in\-time snapshots of volumes, which we store for you in Amazon S3\.
 After you create a snapshot and it has finished copying to Amazon S3 \(when the snapshot status is `completed`\), you can copy it from one AWS Region to another, or within the same Region\.
 Amazon S3 server\-side encryption \(256\-bit AES\) protects a snapshot's data in transit during a copy operation\.
 The snapshot copy receives an ID that is different from the ID of the original snapshot\.

-To copy multi\-volume snapshots to another AWS Region, retrieve the snapshots using the tag you applied to the multi\-volume snapshots group when you created it\.
+To copy multi\-volume snapshots to another AWS Region, retrieve the snapshots using the tag you applied to the multi\-volume snapshot set when you created it\.
 Then individually copy the snapshots to another Region\.

 If you would like another account to be able to copy your snapshot, you must either modify the snapshot permissions to allow access to that account or make the snapshot public so that all AWS accounts can copy it\.
 For more information, see [Share an Amazon EBS snapshot](ebs-modifying-snapshot-permissions.md)\.